stride-so/matrix/README.md

 # Software Engineering Competency Matrix

-This repository contains an open compentency model for Software Engineers.
-It includes a standard data structure as well as a basic tool for transposing that data structure into friendlier formats like job postings and skills matrices.
+This repository contains an ["Open Competency Matrix"][2] for Software Engineers.
+It includes a standard data structure as well as a basic tool for transposing that data structure into friendlier formats like job postings and tables for human consumption.

 This is an open-source project and all contents here are licensed appropriately.
 You are encouraged to add your own organizations skills matrix to this